madisonbullard/sst-zero-template/README.md

 - This app uses [Zero](https://zero.rocicorp.dev/) to manage data access.
 Zero talks to an upstream Postgres database, which is managed by Drizzle.
 - Upon running `pnpm dev`, you'll see a tab in the SST multiplexer that says `Zero`.
 Click on it to open a shell into the Zero server container.
 - You will likely see that the server ran into a connection error.
 Idk why, but restarting the process by highlighting the `Zero` tab and pressing `Enter` will fix it.
 - Next, you will see an error that one of the three DBs hasn't been created.
-You need to seed the DB by running `pnpm --filter scripts db:seed`
+You need to seed the DB by running `pnpm --filter=@sst-zero-template/scripts db:seed`
-- Create the initial Drizzle schema migration by running `pnpm --filter core generate`
+- Create the initial Drizzle schema migration by running `pnpm --filter=@sst-zero-template/core generate`
 - Now that you've created the DB and the migration, you need to run the migration.
-Run `pnpm --filter core migrate` to apply the migrations.
+Run `pnpm --filter=@sst-zero-template/core migrate` to apply the migrations.
 - You might have to restart `pnpm dev` after this to get the Zero server to connect to the DB.
 - If you see an error from Zero about EADDRINUSE, you might need to manually kill the running process.
 Zero is in alpha and has some rough edges...
   - On mac: